 C: Sometimes I can’t sleep at night because I have so much guilt.
 Guilt about leaving my home, leaving my close family.

-Here we can see how the group sharing has become a space of mutual support when S, T and C try encouraging O. The circle of sharing allowed the women to express their distress and feelings of guilt, regret and anxiety, and at the same time to act as "therapeutic agents" of each other.
+Here we can see how the group sharing has become a space of mutual support as S, T and C tried to encourage O. The circle of sharing allowed the women to express their distress and feelings of guilt, regret, and anxiety and at the same time to act as “therapeutic agents” for each other.

 Discussion

-The lives of women who have gone through ongoing domestic violence and abuse are plagued with powerlessness and victimhood.
+The lives of women who experience ongoing domestic violence and abuse are plagued with powerlessness and victimhood.
 Many are in denial of their situation, blame themselves, and see no alternative possibility (Eckstein, 2011).
 Although turning to a shelter requires courage and determination, and constitutes a first step towards breaking the cycle of abuse, the effects of victimization do not automatically disappear once the women have left their abusive homes.
 Therefore therapeutic interventions in domestic violence shelters should address mindsets and behavior patterns related to victimhood, self-blame and powerlessness, and try to empower patients to cultivate a sense of control over their lives (Shostack, 2001).

-Psychodrama, as an action method, provides a rehearsal stage to practice new ways to behave in relationships.
-It offers a safe environment to explore and examine life experiences that one has accepted as a certain truth, and has the potential to stimulate action and change in patients' lives.
-The foundation of beliefs can be reexamined during the reenactment of particular events thus hopefully leading to a change in self narratives and belief system as a whole (White, 2007).
+Psychodrama, as therapeutic method, provides a rehearsal stage to practice new ways to behave in relationships.
+It offers a safe environment to explore and examine life experiences that one has accepted as truth and has the potential to facilitate action and change in patients’ lives.
+The foundation of one’s beliefs can be reexamined by reenacting particular events, thus leading to a change in self-narratives and the belief system as a whole (White, 2007).

-The findings of this study indicate the potential of psychodrama group therapy to allow a once voiceless victim the opportunity to release pent-up emotions that can foster new learning and behavior patterns.
-Throughout the course of the psychodrama women group, reoccurring themes such as victimhood, guilt, powerlessness, fear for the future and hope for change, played a key role in the therapeutic process.
-Tackling these areas with the use of psychodramatic techniques - role reversal, the doubling technique and others - and with the power of the group and the sharing circle, proved to shift the perspective of helplessness and despair into feelings of empowerment and control.
+The findings of this study show the potential of psychodrama group therapy to allow a once voiceless victim the opportunity to release pent-up emotions that can foster new learning and behavior patterns.
+Throughout the course of the psychodrama women group, recurring themes, such as victimhood, guilt, powerlessness, fear for the future, and hope for change, played a key role in the therapeutic process.
+Tackling these themes by using psychodramatic techniques—role reversal, the doubling technique, and the magic shop—followed by participation in the powerful sharing circle, produced movement from feeling helpless and despair to feeling empowered and in control.

 Role reversal in psychodrama can allow participants to view their world from the viewpoint of the other and to explore the behaviors and feelings that are embedded in the roles that they tend to play in their lives (Yaniv, 2012).
-This is of particular importance in therapeutic work with abused women, where feelings of guilt and self-blame are often provoked by the abuser’s complaints regarding the woman’s role performance as a wife and mother (Miller & Porter, 1983).
-Role reversal was frequently used in the women group to enable participants to see themselves through the eyes of others in a way that will allow them to expand their self-narrative and reshape their point of view on their own life roles (Yaniv, 2012).
-Furthermore, the use of role reversal had an additional empowering effect when women enacted their lives on the psychodramatic stage: through role reversal women were able to gain control over how antagonists were embodied in the scene.
+This is of particular importance in therapeutic work with abused women, where feelings of guilt and self-blame are often provoked by the abuser’s complaints regarding the woman’s performance in her roles as a wife and mother (Miller & Porter, 1983).
+Role reversal was frequently used in the women’s group to enable participants to see themselves through the eyes of others in a way that would allow them to expand their self-narrative and reshape their point of view on their own life roles (Yaniv, 2012).
+Use of the role reversal had an additional empowering effect when women enacted their lives on the psychodramatic stage: through role reversal women were able to gain control over how antagonists were embodied in the scene.
 This was of particular importance in situations in which abusers were represented on stage.
-Reclaiming control, even only in a psychodramatic setting, is an important part of the process of healing and empowerment of women who have gone through domestic abuse (Dutton, 2006; Shostack, 2001).
+Reclaiming control, even if only in a psychodramatic setting, is an important part of the process of healing and empowerment of women who have gone through domestic abuse (Dutton, 2006; Shostack, 2001).